Portfolio Stocks & Shares ISA Account

 How often is the portfolio rebalanced?

 We rebalance your portfolio by placing instructions with the Service Provider to invest, dispose of and re-invest cash in the constituent funds of your portfolio.
-We will rebalance your portfolio quarterly on 12th day of January, April, July and October (or the first available Business Day after the 12th where such date does not fall on a Business Day).
+We will rebalance your portfolio biannually on 12th day of January and July (or the first available Business Day after the 12th where such date does not fall on a Business Day).
 Rebalancing will return each of the fund holdings within the portfolio to the original allocation weightings.

 What are the tax benefits of investing in Stocks & Shares ISA?